sherifButt/super-docs/README.md

 # Customization

-First of all, let me state that better-docs extends the `default` template.
+First of all, let me state that super-docs extends the `default` template.
 That is why default template parameters are also handled.

 [BETA]: You must explicitly set the `search` option of the `default` template to `true` to enable search

-To customize the better-docs pass `options` to `templates['better-docs']`. section in your `jsdoc configuration file`.
+To customize the super-docs pass `options` to `templates['super-docs']`. section in your `jsdoc configuration file`.

-Example configuration file with settings for both `default` and `better-docs` templates:
+Example configuration file with settings for both `default` and `super-docs` templates:

 ```json
 {